The Unnatural History of an Atrial Septal Defect: Longitudinal 35 Year Follow Up After Surgical Closure at Young Age

 The authors concluded that long-term outcome after early surgical closure of ASD shows good survival and low morbidity.

 This study shows overall good results for patients undergoing surgical ASD closure in childhood.
 Importantly, late development of pulmonary hypertension did not appear to be a significant issue.
 Late repair of ASD has been associated with a significantly increased likelihood of atrial arrhythmia.
 Although late arrhythmias did appear to be an issue in patients repaired at a younger age, they do not appear as prevalent as they are in patients repaired later in life.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Quality Improvement, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Magnetic Resonance Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Magnetic Resonance Imaging

 Keywords: Outcome Assessment (Health Care), Follow-Up Studies, Heart Defects, Congenital, Heart Conduction System, Cardiac Catheterization, Heart Septal Defects, Atrial, Risk Factors, Electrocardiography, Magnetic Resonance Imaging, Tachycardia, Cyclopentanes, Heart Failure, Stroke Volume, Death, Sudden, Cardiac, Natriuretic Peptide, Brain